schilkp/Tonbandgeraet/README.md

 Full tracing of FreeRTOS tasks and resources is also supported out-of-the-box.

 Tonbandgerät is based on a simple custom binary trace format designed to be both compact and fairly fast to encode.
-Recorded traces can be viewed in Google's in-browser perfetto after conversion with the provided CLI tool or in-browser converter.
+Recorded traces can be viewed in Google's in-browser Perfetto after conversion with the provided CLI tool or in-browser converter.

 ## Documentation